szeitlin/szeitlin-blog/content/posts/engineering/dvc_vs_pachyderm.md

 With Pachyderm, at scale anyway, this was not so easy.
 The times when I needed this the most were not during development, though, they were during debugging.
 And then the hard part was going through to find which chunk of data was associated with a failed model run, and track back to get the uuid of that commit.
-It was doable, but it wasn't smooth.
+It's doable, but it's not smooth.

 ----